-It is different if the pain occurs spontaneously (sudden teststicular pain that goes away itself) and without physical stimulus.
+It is different if the pain occurs spontaneously (sudden testicular pain that goes away itself) and without physical stimulus.
 Chronic testicular pain may indicate a serious illness or acute genitourinary system problems (2).
-This can be caused, for example, by a twisted testicle, a bacterial infection or, in the worst case, even testicular cancer (only rarely!).
+This can be caused, for example, by a twisted testicle, a bacterial infection or in the worst case, even testicular cancer (only rarely!).

-Let us take a closer look at the various causes of testicular pain:
+Let us take a closer look at the various causes of pain in the testicles:

 1. Testicular pain due to physical trauma (bruising, impact, fall)

-Harmless testicular pain usually includes testicular pain caused by physical trauma.
+Harmless pain in the testicles usually includes testicular pain caused by physical trauma.
 This can be caused, for example, by a bruise (football/handball), an unforeseeable impact or a fall.
 The sudden testicular pain that occurs usually goes away after a few minutes.
-Nevertheless, the affected person should take care to protect his testicles better afterwards and allow enough time for regeneration.
+Nevertheless, the affected person should take care to protect his testicles better afterward and allow enough time for regeneration.
 If the pain persists, a hospital should be visited immediately to intervene if necessary.